What to do in Tokyo for a first time?

 Tokyo at night is not necessarily noisy.

-She is often silent, almost meditative.
+It is often silent, almost meditative.

 Getting around Tokyo